Xion/rush/README.md

         -s, --string     Apply the expression once to the whole input as single string -l, --lines      Apply the expression to each line of input as string.
 This is the default -w, --words      Apply the expression to each word in the input as string.
-        -c, --chars      Apply the expression to each character of input (which is treated as 1-character string).
+        -c, --chars      Apply the expression to each character of input (treated as 1-character string).
         -b, --bytes      Apply the expression to input bytes.
                          The expression must take byte value as integer and return integer output.s